Guide

 Draft Personalized Emails with Manus AI

 Use Manus AI to draft personalized outbound emails at scale.
-Provide context and a contact list, review AI-generated drafts, and send with the Nylas CLI.
+Provide context and a contact list, review AI-generated drafts, and send with the Nylas CLI across all major email providers.
 This workflow covers sales outreach, follow-ups, and newsletters.

 Why use Manus for email drafting

 The Nylas CLI provides the execution layer.
-Manus uses nylas email smart-compose to generate drafts and nylas email send to deliver them.
-The agent handles the iteration; you handle the judgment.
+Manus calls nylas email smart-compose to generate each draft and nylas email send to deliver approved messages.
+The agent handles iteration across contacts; the user handles judgment on tone and accuracy.

 Prerequisites

-- A Manus account with the Nylas CLI Skill installed.
-Follow the Manus AI Skills setup guide if you have not done this yet.
+1. A Manus account with the Nylas CLI Skill installed.
+The Manus AI Skills setup guide walks through Skill installation.

-- Nylas CLI authenticated with at least one connected grant.
-Run
+2. Nylas CLI authenticated with at least one connected grant.
+Run nylas auth whoami to confirm the grant is active.

 Draft a single email